seagle0128/.emacs.d/README.md

     Please refer to #33.
-You should instead set environment variables in startup files like .profile, .bash_profile or .zshenv, then `Centaur Emacs` is able to recoginze and import the environment variables.
+You should instead set environment variables in startup files like .profile, .bash_profile or .zshenv, then `Centaur Emacs` is able to recognize and import the environment variables.